• Home

 Excel has pretty basic charts that need more time and effort in editing.
 Besides, Excel lacks a sizable chunk of the charts highlighted above.

 It turns out you actually don’t have to do away with Excel.
-You can supercharge it by installing third-party add-ins to access ready-to-use and visually appealing Line Graph variants, such as Dual Axis Grouped Bar Chart.
+You can supercharge it by installing third-party add-ins to access ready-to-use and visually appealing Line Graph variants, such as Dual Axis Grouped Bar Charts.

 Table of Content: